Why am I charged a pregnancy care management fee?

 It is my understanding the Government introduced the Medicare Safety Net and management fee to protect patients from the huge out-of-pocket costs of private obstetrics, to make private obstetrics affordable and to make being an obstetrician a viable career.

-Combined with the Medicare Safety Net higher rebate it meant that 80% of gap (out-of-pocket) payments in that calendar year above the Medicare rebate would paid by Medicare once the Medicare Safety Net threshold had been reached.
+Combined with the Medicare Safety Net higher rebate it meant that 80% of gap (out-of-pocket) payments in that calendar year above the Medicare rebate would be paid by Medicare once the Medicare Safety Net threshold had been reached.
 That meant the patient only paid 20% of the management fee gap and only 20% of the gap for subsequent antenatal visits that calendar year.
 This combined with the ‘no gap’ for delivery concept meant that private obstetrics was in a much better place and was very affordable for the public.

 In January 2010, the Rudd Federal Government determined there would no longer be an unlimited 80% gap payment in obstetric care.
 The Medicare pregnancy care item numbers payment was capped, including for the management fee and antenatal visits.
 To get this extra capped Medicare payment, the Medicare Safety Net threshold still had to be reached.
-The capped payout for the management fee continues to be in force today.

 The Rudd Federal Government changes have meant that private pregnancy care has become much more expensive than was the case.
 When this happened, I recall I reduced my fees considerably to try to absorb the extra patient cost, but even so patients were out of pocket far more than had been the case.